canonical/rust-best-practices/best-practices.md

 ## Minimise unsafe

 Rust’s `unsafe` keyword turns off a small but important number of the compiler’s checks.
-In effect, it is a ‘hold my beer’ marker—you tell the compiler to trust you and just watch whilst you do something crazy.
+In effect, it is a ‘hold my beer’ marker—you tell the compiler to trust you and just watch whilst you do something either incredibly impressive or incredibly harmful.
 But the compiler is not the only entity whose trust we require, when we use `unsafe`, we also ask our _users_ to trust that we know exactly what we are doing.
-We do not want to break trust.
+Under no circumstance do we want to break that trust.

-Therefore, we must endeavour to minimise the use of unsafe in our code.
+Therefore, we must endeavour to minimise the use of unsafe constructs in our code.
 If there is a place where `unsafe` is used but not required for a strict functional requirement, drop it and replace it with a safe equivalent.
-Such sections are inherently much harder to maintain as they require not only excellent documentation, but dilligence, careful consideration and above all time.
+If left, such a section is inherently much harder to maintain as it require not only excellent documentation but also dilligence, careful consideration of preconditions and actions, and above all time.
 The more unsafe code a project contains, the slower it will be able to move forward in the long-run.

 If `unsafe` is mandatory, minimise the scope of the `unsafe` blocks and functions in use.
 Even if this means adding an extra line or two, maximise the amount of help the compiler can give us whilst minimising the number of unsafe interactions which will require audit.
-A function of 50 lines wrapped in a single large `unsafe` block is far harder to maintain than a 53 line function containing three one-line `unsafe` blocks.
+A function of 50 lines wrapped in a single large `unsafe` block is far harder to maintain than a 56 line function containing three one-line `unsafe` blocks.

-Note that ‘it’s faster’ is not a good reason to use `unsafe` constructs.
+Note that ‘because it’s faster’ is not a good reason alone to use `unsafe` constructs.
-Even if true, unless profiling can categorically show that safety checks are a significant cost in a small, hot section of the codebase, the significant increase in burden is simply not worth it.
+Even if true, unless profiling can categorically show that safety checks add a _globally-significant_ cost safety should always take a higher priority.
-Rust is already an extremely fast language.
+Rust is an extremely fast language anyway.

 ## Document preconditions

 Both `unsafe` functions and `unsafe` blocks must document their preconditions in a comment with the prefix `// SAFETY: `.
 If something goes wrong in future, this will help the future maintainer understand which conditions have been violated.
-These comments must be carefully maintained as changes are made.
+These comments must be carefully maintained and updated as changes are made.

 # Structural discipline

 ## How to structure `mod.rs`

-Files named `mod.rs` must only be used to specify the structure of a project, if definitions are added, it can quickly become very messy and detract from its core purpose of declaring sub-modules and the current module’s interface.
+Files named `mod.rs` must only be used to specify the structure of a project, if definitions are added, they quickly become messy, ultimately detracting from their core purpose of declaring sub-modules and the current module’s interface.

 The `mod.rs` file must be separated into distinct blocks in the following order, keeping the most public items first:

-1. `pub mod ...` declarations
+1. `pub mod _` declarations
-2. `pub(crate) mod ...` declarations
+2. `pub(crate) mod _` declarations
-3. `mod ...` declarations
+3. `mod _` declarations
-4. `pub use ...` declarations
+4. `pub use _` declarations
-5. `pub(crate) use ...` declarations
+5. `pub(crate) use _` declarations
-6. `pub use ...` declarations
+6. `pub use _` declarations

 Any items gated behind a `#[cfg(...)]` must be placed at the end of the file, in the same order as the above.
 Like-gated items should be wrapped in a block, i.e. `#[cfg(...)] { /* items here */ }`.

 No other items should be present.

-Note that these guidelines also hold for `lib.rs`, with the exception that a crate’s `Result` and `Error` types are permitted in `lib.rs`, given their central importance.
+Note that these guidelines also hold for `lib.rs`, with the one exception that a crate’s `Error` and `Result` types are permitted in `lib.rs`, given their central importance.

 ## Use `mod.rs` to declare a module-root